Mast Cell Activation Syndrome (MCAS): A Neuroimmune Perspective

 4. Stress, Trauma, and Mast-Cell Reactivity

-Psychological stress is not a superficial contributor—it has a direct biochemical impact on mast cells.
-Stress activates the hypothalamic–pituitary–adrenal (HPA) axis and the sympathetic nervous system, which increases circulating catecholamines and CRH.
-Mast cells both release and respond to CRH, and CRH can directly provoke degranulation.
+Psychological stress activates the HPA (hypothalamic pituitary axis) and sympathetic nervous system, increasing circulating catecholamines and CRH.
+Mast cells both release and respond to CRH, and CRH can directly provoke degranulation (Frontiers in Cellular Neuroscience).

-Research in Annals of Allergy, Asthma & Immunology and Frontiers in Cellular Neuroscience links stress-induced mast-cell activation to:
+Research in Annals of Allergy, Asthma & Immunology and Frontiers links stress-induced mast-cell activation to worsening atopic disease, visceral hypersensitivity, pain syndromes, and blood–brain barrier permeability (Ann Allergy; Frontiers).

 5. How MCAS Presents Clinically